MMettille/redux-pizza-parlor/README.md

 - Material UI

 ## Acknowledgement
-Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
+Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped us to make this application a reality.
 A huge shoutout to Dane, our instructor, you taught me so much!

-## Support
-If you have suggestions or issues, please email me at [mary.mettille.brist@gmial.com].